mattkleiny/jetbrains-azure-devops-plugin/README.md

 - [ ] Comments
 - [ ] Time tracking

-Making a change to the reader, to trigger GitHub actions
+## Changelog
+### 2025-04-08
+- Updated the GitHub pipeline to use the latest version of the upstream GitHub action, fixes failure to run due to dependency on retired version